-At least 2 killed after boat suspected in human smuggling operation capsizes off San Diego coast
+At least 3 killed after boat suspected in human smuggling operation capsizes off San Diego coast

 Border Patrol often spots pangas off the San Diego coast, many of them crowded with about 20 passengers.
 Some boats have landed hundreds of miles north of the border.
 Deaths are unusual but not unprecedented.

-On Thursday, border officials intercepted a panga type vessel traveling without navigation lights 11 miles (18 kilometers) off the coast of Point Loma with 21 people on board.
+On Thursday, border officials intercepted a panga-type vessel traveling without navigation lights 11 miles (18 kilometers) off the coast of Point Loma with 21 people on board.
 The crew took all 15 men and six women into custody.
 Agents determined all were Mexican citizens with no legal status to enter the U.S., according to a statement released by Customs and Border Protection.
 Two of the people on the boat, the suspected smugglers, will face federal charges, it said.

 Border Patrol on Friday said law enforcement officials would be ramping up operations to disrupt maritime smuggling off the coast of San Diego this weekend.